 Product Manager Program

-90 Hours / 4 Months evening course
+90 Hours / 4 Months, Part-Time Evening Course

 The course provides product management knowledge and tools for product managers at various levels including beginners, experienced and VP product management roles.
 The course is suitable for companies at different levels of activity, such as startups, local or global, which require rapid development of products and dealing with a competitive and dynamic markets.

 The course consists of 90 academic hours, includes practical and hands-on activity (exercises) with developing of real products + 30h of final project, covering and executing the entire training plan.

 This rich and complete training was and is delivered in different educational programs such as:

 - Private and internal training, In the last 10 years, to different High-Tech companies in Israel

 - Public training, in the Israeli Export and International Cooperation Institute (part of the Ministry of Labor in Israel)

 - Academic course, in the Technion, the Israeli Technology Institute, as a regular training program from 2017

 - Implemented as, train the trainer program, in the National University of Singapore, in Feb 2013